Itangalo/gash/README.md

 gash
 ====

+THIS FILE NEEDS UPDATING, TO REFLECT GASH 2.X.

 gash (Google Apps Script helpers) contains a number of functions that hopefully makes it easier to write Google scripts.
 For now, gash contains: